abice/gencheck/README.md

 - [x] Prevent duplicate validations on the same field
 - [x] Update Required tag to error out on numerical or boolean fields
 - [ ] Support for sub-validations? `Struct fields: generated code will call static Validate method on any field that implements Validateable interface`  Maybe use a deep check
+- [ ] Readme info for what information is available within the templates.

 ### CI